 If the datacenter burns down (OVH!), or [insert disastrous event here] happens, then having remote backups at a completely separate third-party storage provider will allow you to get all of your websites back up and running in short order.

 It may not be as quick as using a server snapshot for recovery, but your website will not be lost forever, your client’s websites will not be lost forever, and you won’t go out of business potentially overnight.

-Our V2 system of course allows you to accomplish this, but while this is still in beta we also recommend a plugin such as All in One Migration, WP Vivid, Updraft, or other services like Blogvault or Snapshooter for example.
+Our V2 system of course allows you to accomplish this, and there are also plugins such as All in One Migration, WP Vivid, Updraft, or other services like Blogvault or Snapshooter that can as well.